BCWrit/Elasticsearch/README.md

 Fig. 2
 ![alt text](https://github.com/BCWrit/Archiviz/blob/main/images/Screenshot%20from%202022-10-07%2012-39-48.png "Enable API")

 Next, click on your name in the top menu and navigate to API keys.
-Give the key a name (it doesn't matter), and click "Generate key".
+Give the key a name (the name is arbitrary, it just needs to be unique), and click "Generate key".
 You'll need this key to work the plug-ins, so copy it somewhere.
 (Fig. 3)

 Fig. 3
 ![alt text](https://github.com/BCWrit/Archiviz/blob/main/images/Screenshot%20from%202022-10-07%2012-39-18.png "API Key Generation")